OQVA-Digital/Books-You-Could-Read/src/content/books/02-1984-by-george-orwell.md

 ---
 title: "1984"
 bookAuthor: George Orwell
-description: "Here we are, folks.
-1984.
-The year that saw the first ever Apple Macintosh computer and the last time America hosted the Summer Olympics in Los Angeles.
-But there's one event that towers above the rest: George Orwell's '1984' was published, and it changed literature forever.
+description: George Orwell's '1984' changed literature forever.
 With its bleak portrayal of a future ruled by Big Brother and his omnipresent, dictatorial regime, this dystopian work has left an indelible mark on our literary landscape.
-So let's strap on our dystopian goggles and dig deep into the world of '1984'."
+So let's strap on our dystopian goggles and dig deep into the world of '1984'.
 pubDate: Jun 01 2023
 heroImage: /book-covers/2-1984-by-george-orwell.jpg
 affiliateLink: ""